Chaoses-Ib/DirectoryOpus/Manual/reference/scripting_reference/scripting_objects/control.md

 - **Radio button**: Returns or accepts a *bool* - **True** for checked and **False** for unchecked.
 - **Tab**: Returns or accepts an *int* indicating the currently selected page in the tab control.
 - **List box / combo box / list view**: Returns or accepts a **[DialogListItem](dialoglistitem.md)** representing the selected item.
 When setting the value it also accepts an *int* representing the 0-based index of the selected item.
+- **Palette control**: Returns the current color value.
+The color string is prefixed with a `!` character if the palette button's checkbox is disabled.
+You can set the color this way as well.
+You can also set the value to "enable" or "disable" to change the checkbox state without affecting the color.

 Note that for a multiple-selection *list box* or *list view*, this value will return a **[Vector](vector.md)** of [DialogListItem](dialoglistitem.md) objects, representing all currently selected items.
 </td></tr><tr><td>